RHA-Automation/Session4/README.md

 ## Installation

-If you are not getting `ansible-navigator` from your AAP subscription, you can install it using `pip` (adjust to suit your needs):
+If you are not getting `ansible-navigator` from your AAP subscription (or even a developer subscription), you can install it using `pip` (adjust to suit your needs):

 ~~~bash
 python3.9 -m venv rha-navigator